ggio/kickstart.nvim/README.md

-My Neovim configuration, based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) (as a starting point) and [benbrastmckie/.config](https://github.com/benbrastmckie/.config) (for latex related plugins and settings).
+My Neovim configuration, based on [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) (as a starting point) and [benbrastmckie/.config](https://github.com/benbrastmckie/.config) (for LaTeX related plugins and settings).

 Some added features, plugins and tweaks: